freddierice/farm-root/README.md

 ## TODO
 * fix for armeabi? doesn't seem to work for this architecture right now.
+* use dirty cow to flash boot img

 ## Help/Sources
 * https://github.com/timwr/CVE-2016-5195 for dirtycow exploit.